Skip to content

 When to use a custom chart

-• If you want to use any of the post figure update calls by plotly such as update_layout, update_xaxes, update_traces (for more details, see the docs on plotly's update calls)
+• You want to use any of the post figure update calls by plotly such as update_layout, update_xaxes, update_traces (for more details, see the docs on plotly's update calls)

-• If you want to use a custom-created plotly.graph_objects.Figure() object (in short, go.Figure()) and add traces yourself via add_trace
+• You want to use a custom-created plotly.graph_objects.Figure() object (in short, go.Figure()) and add traces yourself via add_trace

-• the function accepts a data_frame argument (of type pandas.DataFrame)
+3. The function must accept a data_frame argument (of type pandas.DataFrame).

-• the visualization is derived from and requires only one pandas.DataFrame (for example, any further dataframes added through other arguments will not react to dashboard components such as Filter)
+4. The visualization should be derived from and require only one pandas.DataFrame.
+Dataframes from other arguments will not react to dashboard controls such as Filter.

 Minimal example of a custom chart